 A protective coating of rubber or urethane will give your equipment an advantage against the chill.
 But for how long?
 We customize our rubber and urethane blends to combat the elements, knowing that the elasticity will be key.
 As ice and cold causes certain substrates to swell or harden, you need a material that is designed to flex along with it.
 Generally speaking, polyurethane will not start to compromise until it gets to a temperature of -80℉.
 Things get pretty cold in the midwest, but it’s rare that you’ll see prolonged temperatures that will cause your urethane coatings to fail or break!

 When it comes to combating the cold, preparation and protection are key.
 Plan ahead and allow yourself plenty of time to make the necessary repairs, arrangements, and adjustments to your equipment before the cold comes.
-No matter the season or the temperature, we’re here to help solve your abrasion and corrosion problems.
+No matter the season or the temperature, we’re here to help solve your abrasion and corrosion problems with the best weather-resistant coatings available.
 We’re eager to troubleshoot any issues that concern you as it relates to winter weather and your operation.
 We’re all in this together!
+If you are looking for the best weather-resistant coatings, you can count on Sioux Rubber & Urethane!
+Contact us today to learn more about our urethane and rubber coatings.